CornellHPC/Vivaldi/experiments/README.md

 These names are decided automatically by the `create_scripts` routine, so we don't have to manually adjust any of these parameters.
 The result files are suffixed by `_assignments` (for the actual point assignment data), and `_time_i` (for the timing breakdown). `_time_i` is the more useful of the two, and is used to generate graphs/tables for the paper.

+## CombBLAS Implementation Testing
+We also provide `exp_combblas.py` for generating strong scaling test scripts for testing the alternative CombBLAS implementation.
+Note that this script stores and fetches data from `$PSCRATCH` directory instead of `data` directory, but `$PSCRATCH` can be replaced with `data` if you have already downloaded and prepared the data from `exp.py`.

+Running `python exp.py create_scripts` will generate three strong scaling scripts for `p=16,64,256`, which can be run with `sbatch scripts/exp__16_0.sh` for example.